GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 The `Device` can be either `Devices::Host` or `Devices::Cuda`.
 The first two parameters define the loop bounds in the C style.
 It means that there will be iterations for indexes `start` ... `end-1`.
 Function is a lambda function to be performed in each iteration.
 It is supposed to receive the iteration index and arguments passed to the parallel for (the last arguments).
 See the following example:

-\include ParallelForExample.cpp
+\include ParallelForExample_ug.cpp

 The result is:

-\include ParallelForExample.out
+\include ParallelForExample_ug.out

 ## n-dimensional Parallel For<a name="n_dimensional_parallel_for"></a>

 Performing for-loops in higher dimensions is simillar.
 In the following example we build 2D mesh function on top of TNL vector.
 Two dimensional indexes `( i, j )` are mapped to vector index `idx` as `idx = j * xSize + i`, where the mesh fuction has dimensions `xSize * ySize`.
 Of course, in this simple example, it does not make any sense to compute a sum of two mesh function this way, it is only an example.

-\include ParallelForExample-2D.cpp
+\include ParallelForExample-2D_ug.cpp

 Notice the parameters of the lambda function `sum`.
 The first parameter `i` changes more often than `j` and therefore the index mapping has the form `j * xSize + i` to acces the vector elements sequentialy on CPU and to fullfill coalesced memory accesses on GPU.
 The for-loop is executed by calling `ParallelFor2D` with proper device.
 The first four parameters are `startX, startY, endX, endY` and on CPU this is equivalent to the following embeded for loops: